happybono/SonataSmooth/README.md

 ### 10. CSV Export Functionality
 #### How it works
-When the user selects the CSV export option and clicks Export, the application:
+When the user selects the CSV export option and clicks Export, the application :

 - Reads the initial dataset and selected smoothing parameters.
 - Applies all enabled filters (Rectangular, Binomial Average, Weighted Median, Gaussian, Savitzky-Golay).